 We have an IMMEDIATE NEED FOR OPERATING ROOM NURSES AT WLMH

 There is a critical shortage of operating room nurses at WLMH that is requiring redirection of OR and obstetric services on weekends starting on February 22.
-While this situation is not what our community wants to hear, we can play a role in promoting the ongoing and ramped up operating nurse recruitment by Hamilton Health Services.
+While this situation is not what our community wants to hear, we can play a role in promoting the ongoing and ramped up operating nurse recruitment by Hamilton Health Sciences.

 Recruitment of OR nurses is urgent.
 Help by sending the link to the HHS job postings to family, friends and colleagues far and wide.